FAIR Signposting Profile

 The below image illustrates the approach.

 2.2.1.
-Level 2 - A Comprehensive Set of Typed Links Pertaining to the Landing Page via the Link Set
+Level 2 - Typed Links Pertaining to the Landing Page

 The below image and table show the links with the landing page as link